boqapt/Clazz/README.md

 - Clazz.inherit is used to inherit Child from Parent.
 Child redefines setPrivateVar to control value assigned to privateVar.

-- Child calls this.constructApply to call constructor of Parent.
+- Child calls this.superConstructApply to call constructor of Parent.
 As it passes its own list of arguments, this call can be replaced with option.autoConstruct

     var Child = Clazz.inherit(Parent, {autoConstruct: true}, {